Great-kiola/Dribble-property-cards/README.md

 - I was able to work more with my positions.
 - Grid is still quite a problem, but its something i'm working on improving.

+## Acknowledgements

+Thanks to [Sergushkin Dmitry](https://dribbble.com/Sergushkin_Dmitry) for this amazing design and the [icodethis](https://iCodeThis.com/?ref=Greatkiola) members for the help when i got stuck when using grids.